Moon in Jyeshtha Today

 Jyeshtha is classified as a Tikshna (sharp) nakshatra in muhurta shastra, making it suited for fierce and commanding activities: defeating enemies, performing protective rituals (kavach), filing legal actions demanding authority, and occult practices involving Indra mantras.
 It supports assumption of senior positions, disciplinary actions, and military command decisions.
 Avoid all auspicious ceremonies, romantic celebrations, and activities requiring humility or subordination.
 The transit is most effective when Mercury is strong and the Moon is in the later degrees of Scorpio.

-How Jyeshtha Transit Affects Different Moon Signs
+How Does Jyeshtha Transit Affect Different Moon Signs?

 Fire Signs (Aries, Leo, Sagittarius)